From $1899 per person twin-share

 Brighten your wellbeing.

 Embrace the timeless wisdom of Ayurveda during this unique women’s only 3-night retreat.
-Enjoy nourishing embodied practices, daily rejuvenation, yoga and meditation, sacred ritual, and delicious food.
+Enjoy nourishing embodied practices, daily rejuvenation, yoga and meditation, sacred ritual, and delicious food and company.
 Amplify your wellbeing and bring deep contentment and resilience to all areas of your life.

 Venue: Cape South Wellness Retreat,